apache/airflow/docs/apache-airflow-providers-amazon/operators/batch.rst

 Submit a new AWS Batch job
 ==========================

-To submit a new AWS Batch job and monitor it until it reaches a terminal state and also you can run this operator in deferrable mode by setting ``deferrable`` param to ``True``. use :class:`~airflow.providers.amazon.aws.operators.batch.BatchOperator`.
+To submit a new AWS Batch job and monitor it until it reaches a terminal state you can use :class:`~airflow.providers.amazon.aws.operators.batch.BatchOperator`.

 .. exampleinclude:: /../../tests/system/providers/amazon/aws/example_batch.py